ampproject/amphtml/extensions/amp-embedly-card/amp-embedly-card.md

 *Example: Embedding multiple resources*

 If you have a paid plan, use the `amp-embedly-key` component to set your api key.
-You just need one per AMP page.
+You just need one `amp-embedly-key` per AMP page.

 ```html
 <amp-embedly-key